 “Wheelchair tennis is another sport I have tried and [it] is very easy to adapt to play with any of my friends and family.

 “However, there is only one sport I have stuck with over the years, and that is wheelchair basketball.

-"I am lucky enough to be part of the Australian squad.
-We have just qualified for the Tokyo Paralympics.
-Hopefully, I get selected as part of the team to play for my country and compete on the highest stage.”
+“I am lucky enough to be part of the Australian squad.
+We have just played in the Tokyo Paralympics.
+I was selected as part of the team to play for my country and compete on the highest stage.”

-Besides being up for selection for the Australian national team, the Australian Gliders at the Tokyo Paralympics, participating in sport has given Natalie a wide range of opportunities.
+Besides being selected for the Australian national team, the Australian Gliders at the Tokyo Paralympics, participating in sport has given Natalie a wide range of opportunities.

 “I participated in athletics on a national stage from the age of 10 to 19.
 I have travelled around Australia with athletics and basketball without my family, competing and learning to be as independent as possible.”

 “I have also been a member of the Western Stars (now Perth Wheelcats) state basketball team since its inception in 2014.
 I have competed in the Women’s National Wheelchair Basketball League as a result.